-- i.
-To endorse the SPD for consultation. - ii.
-To authorise the Head of Planning, in consultation with the Chair of Planning Committee, to make any modifications and presentational or typographical amendments to the draft Coastal Adaptation SPD that arise from other relevant Local Planning Authority sign-off committees, prior to it being published for formal consultation.
+- 1: Planning Committee endorse the Coastal Adaptation SPD for consultation and recommend that Broads Authority also endorse the SPD for consultation. - 2: The Head of Planning, in consultation with the Chair of Planning Committee, is authorised to make any modifications and presentational or typographical amendments to the draft Coastal Adaptation SPD that arise from other relevant Local Planning Authority sign-off committees, prior to it being published for formal consultation.